MatheusJCastro/combine_FITScatalogs/README.md

 - Match the base catalog with one another (max error 3").

-- Then open the table, click with right mouse anywhere and select "New Synthetic Column", this will open a window, fill the boxes whit the information bellow:
+- Then open the table, click with right mouse anywhere and select "New Synthetic Column", this will open a window, fill the boxes with the information bellow:

 	- Name: **MAG_DIF**
 	- Expression: **MAG_AUTO_1-MAG_AUTO_2**